Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Introduction

-By the Higgs discovery~\cite{Aad:2012tfa,Chatrchyan:2013lba}, the standard model (SM) of particle physics has been completed in a sense of the successful phenomenology.
+By the Higgs discovery~\cite{Aad:2012tfa,Chatrchyan:2012xdj}, the standard model (SM) of particle physics has been completed.
 It is however still unsatisfactory that the detailed dynamics of the electroweak symmetry breaking (EWSB) is not unraveled yet: in the SM, the sign of the Higgs mass is necessarily assumed to be negative to realize EWSB, so in that sense the SM just gives an incomplete answer to the origin of the EWSB as well as the origin of mass.
-This issue would be related to the gauge hierarchy problem or fine tuning problem involving the physics bridging over the EW and Planck scales.
+This issue would be related to the gauge hierarchy problem or fine tuning problem involving the physics bridging over the EW and Planck scales through the unique dimensionful parameter.
 Motivated by this longstanding problem, people have so far extensively been working on a new dynamics and/or mechanism which could be dormant behind the Higgs sector.

-It is a scale symmetry that could be one of the clues to access this issue and has currently been major in the ballpark of the Higgs physics.
-This symmetry would lead to a key paradigm to new physics behind the SM-Higgs sector as well as a possible solution to the gauge hierarchy problem~\cite{CSI}, a la Bardeen~\cite{Bardeen:1995kv}.